Chris Coelen: RDF USA

 In 2009, RDF expanded Coelen's responsibilities, naming him Group Director of North America.

-TV Week named Coelen one of its "12 To Watch" in regard to his impact on the media industry in 2009 - on a list alongside Oprah Winfrey, Jason Kilar, Les Moonves, Jay Leno and Barack Obama.
+In 2009, TelevisionWeek named Coelen one of its "12 To Watch" in regard to his impact on the media industry, alongside Oprah Winfrey, Jason Kilar, Les Moonves, Jay Leno, and Barack Obama.

 Coelen left RDF in December 2009 amid reports of a clash with UK management.

 Kinetic Content

 In March 2010, Coelen founded Kinetic Content, personally financing the company and announcing a formal launch in April 2010 at MIPTV in Cannes.
 He said he envisioned the company being “creatively led and being very, very robust from a creative perspective.”

 Coelen immediately established exclusive programming ventures with UK broadcasters Channel 4 and STV, plus exclusive deals with the new company of Survivor creator Charlie Parsons as well as the Dutch company Absolutely Independent.

 In September 2010, Coelen sold a 51% stake in Kinetic to ProSiebenSat.1 Media, Europe’s second largest broadcast group, giving Kinetic access to 30 networks in 16 countries, including Germany, Belgium, Denmark, Finland, Netherlands, Sweden and Norway, and became part of the Red Arrow Entertainment Group.

 In 2011, Coelen led the Advisory Board for the Factual Entertainment Forum, the precursor to media industry conference Realscreen West, along with Rob Sharenow and Sharon Levy.

 At the end of 2011, Coelen launched Kinetic's first broadcast network series, You Deserve It, in collaboration with Deal or No Deal creator Dick de Rijk.
 You Deserve It aired on ABC and was hosted by Chris Harrison.

 In January 2012, Coelen teamed with Betty White to launch Betty White's Off Their Rockers on NBC, based on the Belgian format Benidorm Bastards.

 In January 2013, The Taste premiered on ABC in January 2013.
 Coelen teamed with fellow Executive Producers Anthony Bourdain and Nigella Lawson to sell The Taste; and built the food-based competition-elimination program around Bourdain.
 Coelen and his team integrated advertisers including Hellmann’s/Best Foods and Ford, along with trade-out partners Williams-Sonoma, Whole Foods Market, Alamos and Southwest Airlines.
 Featuring chefs including Ludo Lefebvre, Marcus Samuelsson, Brian Malarkey, José Andrés and others, The Taste ran for three seasons on ABC, and the format was produced for Channel 4 in the UK in 2014.